IBM/cloud-native-starter/workshop/02-Container.md

 ---
 ```

-## 1.5 Deploy the containers to the Kubernetes Cluster
+### 1.5 Lab - Deploy the containers to the Kubernetes Cluster

 Invoke following bashscripts to deploy the microservices: